Pōkarekare Ana: Use

 In popular culture, "Pōkarekare Ana" was used as the theme song for the 2005 South Korean film Crying Fist.

+In Civilization VI: Gathering Storm, the 2019 expansion pack for Civilization VI, the main theme for the added Māori civilization is "Pōkarekare Ana" and the haka "Ka Mate".
+There are four renditions of the theme, each corresponding to a different era in the game.
+These renditions were composed by Geoff Knorr and Phill Boucher.

 Versions

 Recordings

 Dozens of recording artists throughout the world have performed and recorded the song.

 A version of "Pōkarekare Ana" by Rhonda Bryers appears on the 1981 CBS various artists album The Mauri Hikitia.

+Richard Clayderman recorded an instrumental version in 1984, which appeared on the album Memories.

 Among New Zealand opera singers to record and perform "Pōkarekare Ana" are Kiri Te Kanawa and Malvina Major.

 "Pōkarekare Ana" was featured on the 2003 album Pure, by the New Zealand soprano Hayley Westenra.

 A version of the song features on the self-titled album by Angelis, a British classical crossover singing group.

 On the CD Classical-Crossover Compilation 2011, Hollie Steel sings "Pōkarekare Ana".
 Steel later released the song as a charity single for those suffering from the 2011 earthquake in Christchurch, New Zealand.

 Adaptations

+Pōkarekare Ana has been translated into many languages.

-The song was introduced to South Korea by New Zealand soldiers fighting in the Korean War.
+It was known that the song was introduced to South Korea by New Zealand soldiers fighting in the Korean War (although there is no record of New Zealand soldiers spreading the song during Korean War).
 It was eventually given Korean lyrics and a Korean title, "Yeonga" (연가), and has become popular across the country.

+Since the 1960s, it has been sung in Timor-Leste under the title Ha'u Hakerek Surat Ida.
+The lyrics are by Momô dos Mártires.

 The melody of "Pōkarekare Ana" was used for an Irish hymn to the Blessed Virgin: "A Mhuire Mháthair, sé seo mo ghuí".

 A homophonous translation into Hebrew was composed in 2007 by Ghil'ad Zuckermann.
 In this translation the approximate sounds of the Māori words are retained while Hebrew words with similar meanings are used.
 In this translation, however, "Waiapu" is replaced by "Rotorua" (oto rúakh, Hebrew for "that wind").

+An upbeat Norwegian version by Sissal also exists.